marinels/webrx-react/README.md

 ## Development

-If you are developing for `webrx-react`, the best strategy is to  run `npm run gulp watch` and use the browser to test out your changes.
+If you are developing for `webrx-react`, the best strategy is to  run `npm run watch` and use the browser to test out your changes.

-You can also run `npm run gulp watch:mocha` if you are working on tests, or `npm run gulp watch:lint` if you want to fix linter errors.
+You can also run `npm run watch-test` if you are working on tests, or `npm run lint` if you want to fix linter errors.

-You can additionally run `npm run gulp help` to list all of the available gulp commands and options.